exclusivearj/flink-iceberg-pipeline/README.md

 > Production-style Flink streaming pipeline with inline data quality gates, an Apache Iceberg sink on MinIO, and Airflow orchestration on top.

-This is **Project 1** in the data engineering portfolio.
+This is **Project 2** in the *Reference Architecture for Production Data Engineering* series.
 It demonstrates PyFlink DataStream API + side-output DLQ patterns, Iceberg schema evolution + time travel, exactly-once checkpointing, Prometheus/Grafana observability, and Airflow lifecycle/maintenance/health DAGs.

 ## Stack